phundament/app/docs/51-fig.md

 #### Accessing from other clients on the network

 If you need to access the application in development from another client (eg. mobile devices), you can setup a port forwarding to your host-vm.
-This is an example how to
+This is an example how to add port forwarding to VirtualBox VM.

 ```
 VBoxManage modifyvm "boot2docker-vm" --natpf1 "rproxy,tcp,,8001,,80"